British Comedy @ Miller’s

 Hanspeter Kuenzler (curator): Born and raised in Zurich, Hanspeter left Switzerland due to irreconcilable musical differences and moved to London.
 Having failed to establish himself as the Johnny Rotten of the rock accordion, he became a journalist instead.
 Today he writes about music, football and beards for various publications, including NZZ, Schweizer Musikzeitung and Kultur-Tipp.
 He regularly presents the music show Sounds! on SRF3.
 “Black Or White”, his biography of Michael Jackson, was a number 1-bestseller in Switzerland.

 Duo Belvedere (musical interludes): In their own minds, much-travelled Mario Marchisella (vocals) and Valentino Marchisella (dodgy keyboards) are the kings of the San Remo song festival, circa 1967.
 In real life, they sing honey-sweet Italian canzoni in the style of men who take it all with a pinch of salt.
-Actually, for British Comedy @ Miller’s, Mario and Marino will leave their comfort zone far behind to enter the dangerous world of James Bond.
+Actually, for British Comedy @ Miller’s, Mario and Valentino will leave their comfort zone far behind to enter the dangerous world of James Bond.